 Qualifying for Shared Equity Programme.

-- The home you are buying must be your first home and needs to be less than 12 months old.
+- The home you are buying must be your first home which you intend to live in for at least three years.

 - You need to be a permanent New Zealand resident or New Zealand citizen.